rnorth/awesome-java/CONTRIBUTING.md

 (d) a niche product that fills a gap

-Self-promotion is frowned upon and will be reviewed critically but the suggestion will of course be approved if they criteria match.
+Self-promotion is frowned upon and will be reviewed critically but the suggestion will of course be approved if the criteria match.

 If a certain entry does not get accepted, you should first look if there has been a discussion before.
 These discussions are in the issue section and normally marked with the question tag.
 If there hasn't been such a topic, you are free to create a new issue tagged as question.